forrest79/presenter-tester/readme.md

 ### Sample test DI setup

-For newer `Nette\Http` with readonly properties, you must define also `Forrest79\PresenterTester\HttpRequestFactory` in your test DI.
+For newer `Nette\Http` with readonly properties, you must define also `Forrest79\PresenterTester\HttpRequestFactory` in your test DI (if you use some own `Nette\Http\IRequest` implementation with a different constructor from the `Nette\Http\Request` you must extend `Forrest79\PresenterTester\HttpRequestFactory` and return your object that implements `Nette\Http\IRequest` interface).
 You can set some common properties here:

 ```yaml
 parameters: